jconover/vagrant-puppet-enterprise/README.md

 the agent is provisioned.
 Rolling back to those snapshots is much faster than even doing a "vagrant up" with the VMs both halted.
 It's really helped me in my testing, to be able to quickly get back to that state.
-Also the vagrant-vbox-snapshot plugin luanches the VMs automatically after restoring the snapshot, so you end up with both VMs running again quickly.
+Also the vagrant-vbox-snapshot plugin launches the VMs automatically after restoring the snapshot, so you end up with both VMs running again quickly.

 Apparently the Puppet Labs team is incorporating support for Docker into